crisecheverria/rn-chat-app/readme.md

 Have in mind that some of this libraries needs an extra step in order to finish the installation process for example:

 - react-navigation (Android)
+- react-native-vector-icons (iOS)

 For iOS must of the setup is done by using Cocoa Pods.
 Let's start there and run `npx pod-install`.

-And for Android, let's finish the react-navigation setup process, by opeong the file `android/app/src/main/java/com/chatapp/MainActivity.java` and this is mostly because of the react-navigation version we use for this guide wich is v5.X
+And for Android, let's finish the **react-navigation** setup process, by opeong the file `android/app/src/main/java/com/chatapp/MainActivity.java` and this is mostly because of the react-navigation version we use for this guide wich is v5.X

 ```js
 ...